sf-wdi-30/mongoose-referenced-relationships/README.md

 1. Line 1: We call a method to find only **one** Game Document that matches the name: `The Legend of Zelda: Ocarina of Time`.

-1. Line 2: We ask the consoles array within that Game Document to fetch the actual Console Document instead of the `ObjectId` referencing that Console Document.
+1. Line 2: We ask the platforms array within that Game Document to fetch the actual Platform Document instead of the `ObjectId` referencing that Platform Document.

 1. Line 3: When we use `find` without a callback, then `populate`, like here, we can put a callback inside an `.exec()` method call.
 Technically we have made a query with `find`, but only executed it when we call `.exec()`.

 1. Lines 4-15: If we have any errors, we will log them.
-Otherwise, we can display the entire Game Document **including** the populated consoles array.
+Otherwise, we can display the entire Game Document **including** the populated platforms array.

-1. Lines 9 and 15 demonstrate that we are able to access both data from the original Game Document we found **and** the referenced Console Document we summoned.
+1. Lines 9 and 15 demonstrate that we are able to access both data from the original Game Document we found **and** the referenced Platform Document we summoned.

 <details>
   <summary>What is the actual game output from the above `findOne()` method call with `populate`?</summary>